cosmos/cosmos-sdk/x/ibc/applications/transfer/spec/01_concepts.md

 In some [exceptional cases](./../../../../../docs/architecture/adr-026-ibc-client-recovery-mechanisms.md#exceptional-cases), a client state associated with a given channel cannot be updated.
 This causes that funds from fungible tokens in that channel will be permanently locked and thus can no longer be transferred.

-To mitigate this, it an client update governance proposal can be submitted to update the frozen client with a new valid header.
-Once the proposal passes the client state will be unfreezed and the funds from the associated channels unlocked.
+To mitigate this, a client update governance proposal can be submitted to update the frozen client with a new valid header.
+Once the proposal passes the client state will be unfrozen and the funds from the associated channels will then be unlocked.
 This mechanism only applies to clients that allow updates via governance, such as Tendermint clients.